mateusz-mironczuk/japanese-utils/README.md

 Because of current Anki and AnkiDroid limitations all files are generated as JavaScript files and the contents of the files are stored inside the `window.Kanjis` key.

+### filter-kanji-svg
+Filters kanji SVG files to the most common ones.

+#### Usage
+1. Obtain a legal [Kanji SVG project's](http://kanjivg.tagaini.net/) SVG files.
+2. Run `node src/filter-kanji-svg.js <path to a directory with the SVG files>`.
+3. The filtered files will be saved inside `_svg` directory in a current working directory.

 ## Acknowledgements
 The *Remembering the Kanji* characters list is based on [this thread](https://www.reddit.com/r/LearnJapanese/comments/1a126a/all_2200_kanji_from_heisigs_remembering_the_kanji/).